apache/shenyu-website/community/5-release-guide.md

 git push origin master
 ```

-The above changes require the creation of a pull request. pr After the merge, execute the following command in the original repository.
+The above changes require the creation of a pull request.
+After the pr merged, execute the following command in the original repository.

 ```shell
 git push --delete origin ${PUBLISH.VERSION}-release